 Writing Style and Perspective

-Remember that your child and you may interpret the same photos or events differently.
+Remember that you and your child may interpret the same photos or events differently.
 Make sure to provide accurate information and your understanding of events while leaving room for your child to develop their own feelings and interpretations.

 The Long-Term Impact